 About Me

 Thomas Phalen is an Irish/American dual national.
-He retired from practicing law to devote himself singularly to writing poetry and prose fiction.
-Among other journals, his poetry and stories have been published in The Lune, The Blue Mountain Review, The Muleskinner Journal, Icarus, The Wild Umbrella, Third Wednesdays, SBLAAM, Written Tales, Wilderness House Literary Review, Harrow House Journal, The Scop, and Cider Press Review.
+He retired from practicing law to devote himself to writing poetry and prose fiction.
+Among other journals, his poetry and stories have been published in The Lune (chapbook of 21 poems Useless Lodestone and Other Poems), The Blue Mountain Review, The Muleskinner Journal, Icarus, The Wild Umbrella, Third Wednesdays, SBLAAM, Written Tales, Wilderness House Literary Review, Harrow House Journal, The Scop, Does it Have Pockets?, ArLiJo Arliington Literary Journal, and Cider Press Review.
+His chapbook of 27 poems, Losing My October, will be published by Finishing Line Press in May, 2027.
 He was a four-time contributor in poetry at the Bread Loaf Writers’ Conference in Middlebury, Vermont, and in Erice, Sicily.
-He obtained his Master in Philosophy degree in Creative Writing from the Oscar Wilde Centre for Irish Writing at Trinity College, Dublin.
-He is an editor of The Muleskinner Journal.
-He has published a poetry chapbook, upward of a dozen single poems, several short stories and two creative nonfiction pieces, during his late-in-life writing career.
-He suffered the life-threatening loss of his wife, Stacie Schimke, the Forever Love of His Life, on March 10, 2023, in Dublin Ireland, while he was a student at Trinity College.
-The trauma of that loss has become the singular defining event in his life and his recent poetic efforts have explored the love they shared, and the grief, horror, sorrow, and despair that such an event carries in its wake.
-He lives alternately in Phoenix, Arizona and in Dublin, Ireland with his genius Border Collie, Finnbar.
+He obtained his Master of Philosophy degree in Creative Writing from the Oscar Wilde Centre for Irish Writing at Trinity College, Dublin, Ireland.
+He is a founding editor of The Muleskinner Journal.
+He has published two poetry chapbooks, more than a dozen single poems, several short stories and two creative nonfiction pieces, during his late-in-life writing career.
+He suffered the life-threatening loss of his wife, Stacie Schimke, the Forever Love of His Life, while he was a student at Trinity College.
+The trauma of that loss has become the singular defining event in his life and his poetry explores the love they shared, and the grief, horror, sorrow, and despair that death carries in its wake.
+He lives alternately in Phoenix, Arizona and in Dublin, Ireland.

 Conferences